ryanfitzer/ViewportJS/readme.md

 ## Roadmap ##

+- Caching
-- Cache queries if viewport hasn't changed since last query (would require a listener to invalidate cache).
+  - Cache queries if viewport hasn't changed since last query (event listeners to invalidate cache).
+  - Cache the current width/height whenever the DOM is queried for all instances to use (event listeners to invalidate cache).
+    - Should all instances be updated at this time?
+The goal is to hit the DOM a little as possible.
+The `condition` function complicates this since it can't be depended upon if cached.